ningchencontact/azure-docs.zh-tw/articles/data-factory/tutorial-deploy-ssis-packages-azure-powershell.md

 $ResourceGroupName = "[Azure resource group name]"
 # Data factory name.
 Must be globally unique
 $DataFactoryName = "[Data factory name]"
-# You can create a data factory of in the following regions: East US, East US 2, Southeast Asia, and West Europe.
 $DataFactoryLocation = "EastUS"

 # Azure-SSIS integration runtime information.
 This is a Data Factory compute resource for running SSIS packages
 $AzureSSISName = "[Specify a name for your Azure-SSIS IR]"
 $AzureSSISDescription = "[Specify a description for your Azure-SSIS IR]"
-# You can create Azure-SSIS IR in the following regions: East US, East US 2, Central US, West US 2, North Europe, West Europe, UK South, Australia East.
 $AzureSSISLocation = "EastUS"
 # In public preview, only Standard_A4_v2, Standard_A8_v2, Standard_D1_v2, Standard_D2_v2, Standard_D3_v2, Standard_D4_v2 are supported
 $AzureSSISNodeSize = "Standard_D4_v2"